radumarias/rencrypt-python/README.md

 # Considerations

-This lib hasn't been audited, but it mostly wraps `ring` crate which is a well known library, so in principle it should offer the same level of security.
+This lib hasn't been audited, but it mostly wraps `ring` crate which is a well known library, so in principle it should offer as similar level of security.